The Writing Process Explained

 - Gathering up facts, opinions, ideas, data, vocabulary, etc through research and discussion

 - Organizing resources and planning out the writing process.

-Before beginning the research and planning parts of the process, it’s important that the student takes some time to consider the demands of the text type or genre they are asked to write as this will influence how they research and plan.
+Before beginning the research and planning parts of the process, the student must take some time to consider the demands of the text type or genre they are asked to write, as this will influence how they research and plan.

 PREWRITING TEACHING ACTIVITY

-As with any of the stages in the writing process, students will benefit immensely from seeing the teacher modelling activities to support that stage.
+As with any stage in the writing process, students will benefit immensely from seeing the teacher modelling activities to support that stage.

 Starting with an essay title written in the center of the whiteboard, brainstorm ideas as a class and write these ideas branching from the title to create a mind map.